InusualZ/SymbolExporter/README.md

 # Options
 * `-i` or `--input` - It's the ELF File to be parse.
 Obligatory
 * `-o` or `--output` - Where you want to store the output.
 Default `output/`
+* `-m` or `--mangled` - Would write mangled symbol on comment form before the demangled symbol

+# Compiling Requirement
+* GCC v5.4 or MinGW (Might work but you may need to tweak some file first.
+If you do please make an PR, It would be greatly appreciated)
+* CMake v3.5
+* Git (Optional: You could download the source directly from the repo)

 # Compiling
-This software have to be compiled in a GCC Compiler.
-MingGW works fine.
-Use the makefile
+* `git clone https//github.com/InusualZ/SymbolExporter`
+* `cd SymbolExporter`
+* `mkdir build && cd build`
+* `cmake ..`
+* `make`
+Yay!
+You have compiled the program!
+Enjoy!

 # Disclaimer
 ```